Simhyeon/r4d/docs/modes.md

 % If some_random_macro exists if succeeds.
 If not, if fails.
 ```

-**Default hygiene** mode set every further runtime modification as
+**Macro hygiene** mode set every further runtime modification as
 volatile(temporary).
 Within hygiene mode, runtime macros gets automatically
-deleted after every macro call which resides in first level.
-However this mode
+deleted after every macro call which resides in first level

-does respect exsiting macros.
+**Input hygiene** mode clears every volatile macro after per input.
+This is
+mostly useful in a context of library.

-**Aseptic** mode disables runtime macro.
-You cannot define any of runtime macro
+**Aseptic** mode disables runtime macro defintion at all.
+You cannot define any
-and cannot use existing runtime macros.
+runtime macro and only able to use pre-defined runtime macros.